libigl/libigl/tutorial/tutorial.md

 };
 ```

-A class can be made serializable by inheriting from ::igl::XMLSerialization and
-trivially implementing the InitSerialization method.
-Note that you don't have
-to care the types, Add is able to serialize all basic stl types, all Eigen
-types and any class inheriting from ::igl::XMLSerialization.
+Any class can be made serializable by inheriting from ``::igl::XMLSerialization` and trivially implementing the `InitSerialization` method.
+The library can serialize all the basic `stl` types, all `Eigen` types and any class inheriting

-It is then possible to save the state to an xml file:
+from `::igl::XMLSerialization`.

+The state can be saved into an xml file with:

 ``` cpp
 ::igl::XMLSerializer serializer_save("601_Serialization");